palantir/atlasdb/docs/source/configuration/leader_config.rst

 - ``learnerLogDir`` : Path to the paxos learner logs (defaults to var/data/paxos/learner)
 - ``acceptorLogDir`` : Path to the paxos acceptor logs (defaults to var/data/paxos/acceptor)
 - ``lockCreator`` : The host responsible for creation of the schema mutation lock table.
-If specified, this must be same across all hosts. (defaults to the first host in the leaders list, the first host must be same across all the hosts for this to work)
+If specified, this must be same across all hosts. (defaults to the first host in the sorted leaders list)
 - ``pingRateMs`` : defaults to 5000
 - ``randomWaitBeforeProposingLeadershipMs`` : defaults to 1000
 - ``leaderPingResponseWaitMs`` : defaults to 5000